Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 • Muscle fatigue: As the back extensors fatigue during training session, not only does the amount of lumbar flexion increase, the proprioception in the lumbar muscles is also reduced.
 This means you may go into a greater flexed posture without being aware of it.

-• Tight hamstrings: This may cause an increase in anterior tilt in pelvic, resulting in increased flexion in the lumbar spine
+• Tight hamstrings: This may cause an increase in backwards tilt of the pelvis, resulting in increased flexion in the lumbar spine

 Having good technique in rowing is key.
 This means you need to assess your stroke cycle.
 This cycle can be divided into five phases: